petehodnefield/weather-dashboard/README.md

 ## Description

 - Weather Dashboard is a forecast app that allows the user to enter a city.
 Upon submission you are shown the current forecast, as well as the five-day forecast for that city.
+Weather Dashboard also remembers previous searches.

 ## Installation